-Milwaukee, Wisconsin - The Frank Juarez Gallery is pleased to present "Misplaced Math of Homes & Families”, an exhibition featuring new bronze sculptures by Rob Neilson.
+Milwaukee, Wisconsin - The Frank Juarez Gallery is pleased to present "Purgatory Misplaced”, an exhibition featuring new bronze sculptures by Rob Neilson.
 This will be Neilson’s second solo show at the gallery.

-This exhibition runs from January 12 – March 9, 2019, with areception on January 12 from 5-8pm.
-The artist talk has been rescheduled for February 16 from 2-3pm.
+This exhibition runs from September 7 – October 26, 2019, with a reception on September 7 from 5-8pm.
+On October 19, Neilson will be giving an artist talk from 2-3pm.
 The Frank Juarez Gallery is located at 207 E. Buffalo Street, Ste.
 600, Milwaukee, Wisconsin 53202.